GameBridgeAI/ts_serialize/docs/serializable.md

 ## Short cutting the `@SerializeProperty` decorator

 While `@SerializeProperty` is handy with to and from JSON strategies, it can still be verbose to declare the strategies for each property.
-`@SerializeProperty` can have shortcut functions that provide the to and from JSON strategies accepting arguments.
+You can define your own decorator functions to wrap `@SerializeProperty` and provide the `toJSONStrategy` and `fromJSONStrategy`.
 An example short cut is providing a `type` to use with `toSerializable`:

 ```ts
 export function DeserializeAs<T>(